Fahd-Har/CW2025/README.md

 - **PauseMenu** Path: src/main/java/com/comp2042/view/scenes/PauseMenu.java
     - Handles loading and positioning of the pauseScreen.fxml screen.
     - Manages the visibility of the pause menu panel by binding it directly to the `isPause()` state from the `GameFlowManager` class.

+- **ChooseDifficultyScreen** Path: src/main/java/com/comp2042/view/scenes/ChooseDifficultyScreen.java
+    - Links the game's UI and logic by retrieving the GuiController from the FXML and using it to initialize the GameController before displaying the game scene.
+    - Separates game logic between each game difficulties.

 ## Modified Java Classes
 ### File Refactoring